-- At the March meeting, to note annually any salary increases which take a member of staff’s total remuneration package above £100,000, whether as an explicit retention decision or otherwise.
+- To note annually any salary increases which take a member of staff’s total remuneration package above £100,000, whether as an explicit retention decision or otherwise.

-- At the March meeting, to note annually recruitment involving total remuneration packages above £100,000.
+- To note annually recruitment involving total remuneration packages above £100,000.

 - To receive an annual update on the Gender Pay Gap.

 - To report annually to the Council.
 The annual report will comply with the requirements of the Office for Students accounts direction.